MaddyGuthridge/COMP6080_Notes/Testing/UI test.md

 ## When to write UI tests
 - Always cover the "happy path" (where we want to be sure that it is working correctly).
-- We don't always need to cover other paths, but if they are common, we should do so.
+- We don't always need to cover other paths, but if they are common, we should write tests for them.

 ## How UI testing works
 There are various strategies we can use to test a UI